oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ```
 If you want the output in json then replace the -o yaml with -o json.

-If you're using JSON and want to focuse in on just one section of the data structure you can use the JSONPath printer in kubectl to do this, in this case we're going to look at the image that's used for the pod
+If you're using JSON and want to focus in on just one section of the data structure you can use the JSONPath printer in kubectl to do this, in this case we're going to look at the image that's used for the pod

 - Get a specific element from a configuration:
   -  `kubectl get pod kubernetes-dashboard-bfdf5fc85-djnvb  -n kube-system -o=jsonpath='{.spec.containers[0].image}'`